 All the business activities contributing 10% or more of the total turnover of the company shall be stated

-Sr. Name & Description of main products/services NIC Code of the % to total turnover

-No. Product /service of the company

-i Liquor 11012 100
+Sr. Name & Description of main products/services % to total turnover No .
+A second s Product /service of the company i Liquor 11012 100

 III PARTICULARS OF HOLDING, SUBSIDIARY & ASSOCIATE COMPANIES